-To address the potential endogeneity issue in the relation between a firm's stock price informativeness and tax avoidance, we use two exogenous factors and confirm the effect in an instrumental two-stage least squares analysis.
-We further validate that the relation is robust to the inclusion of controls for managerial ability, public information, financial constraints, and external governance.
-The effect we document is stronger in the firms with high capital intensity and foreign income.
+To address the potential endogeneity issue in the relation between a firm's stock price informativeness and tax avoidance, we use an exogenous liquidity-improving policy shock as a quasi-experiment and an instrumental two-stage least squares approach.
+Our results still hold after accounting for endogeneity.
+We further validate that the relation is robust to the inclusion of alternative channels that might affect tax avoidance-to-price sensitivity including managerial ability, other sources of public information, and financial constraints.
+The effect we document is stronger in the firms with higher stock price informativeness and foreign operations.
 Overall, our results are consistent with the hypothesis that managers extract valuable private information from stock prices to use in their tax-related decisions.
 This outcome supports the prior literature indicating that financial markets affect the real economy.
-Our findings also imply that the private information contained in the stock price may reflect shareholders' assessment of the cost-benefit tradeoff of corporate tax avoidance.
+Our findings also imply that the private information contained in the stock price may reflect investors' assessment of the cost-benefit tradeoff of corporate tax avoidance.